PatrickNv23/Button-Component/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.

+The most important feature that this frontend challenge contains is rendering buttons with different properties to apply their CSS styles.
+On the other hand, it is possible to review the basic concepts of React, to create button components with different box styles, sizes, colors, icons, states, etc.

 ## How To Use

 <!-- This is an example, please update according to your application -->